volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 > **Top type** is a supertype of every other type, which means that we can assign anything to it.

-In the next few sections, we will familiarise ourselves with both keywords, identify the most important differences between them, and find out when we can use each of them.
+In the next few sections, we will familiarise ourselves with both keywords, identify the most important differences between them, and find out when we can use each.

 ## The "any" type